-Augustine 15 writes that about 20 percent of Americans did not fill at least one prescription due to affordability considerations.
+Augustine 18 at the National Academies of Sciences, Engineering, and Medicine reports in 2015, about 20 percent of Americans did not fill at least one prescription due to affordability considerations.

-Reducing drug costs is imperative, as Brody 17 at the New York Times explains that this lack of adherence is estimated to cause approximately 125,000 deaths annually and at least 10 percent of hospitalizations, and to cost the American health care system between \$100 billion and \$289 billion a year.
+Reducing drug costs is imperative, as Brody explains that this lack of adherence is estimated to cause approximately 125,000 deaths annually and at least 10 percent of hospitalizations, and to cost the American health care system between \$100 billion and \$289 billion a year.